sixin-zh/tlnmf-tsp/README.md

 # Leveraging Joint-Diagonalization in Transform-Learning NMF

-Reroduce the results in this paper
+Reproduce the results in this paper

 ## Computations